Victor Valley College: Population

-The current student population averages 12,000 full-time enrolled students.
-A full-time staff of approximately 600 classified, management, and instructional employees are on duty, which includes approximately 140 full-time instructors.
+In the fall of 2022, the college enrolled 12,684 full-time.
+A full-time staff of approximately 600 classified, management, and instructional employees are on duty, which includes approximately 110 full-time instructors and 213 part-time instructors.
+In that semester, the college ranked last in the state in terms of "Percentage of FTEF to Full-Time Faculty" (35.7%).

 Student demographics

-Student race and ethnicity statistics show that VVC is 47% Hispanic/Latino, 33% White, and 12% Black or African-American.
-63% of the student body is under the age of 25 years, and 70% of the campus attends in-person, with 20% having some distance education courses in their schedule and 10% attend only in distance education classes.
+Student race and ethnicity statistics for the fall 2022 semester show that VVC is 64% Hispanic/Latino, 18% White, and 10% Black or African-American.
+71% of the student body is under the age of 25 years, and 42% of the campus attends in-person, with 31% having some distance education courses in their schedule and 28% attend only in distance education classes.

 The following statistics apply out of all students who complete their programs of study within 150% of their "normal time" attending college (Completion of a Degree or Certificate objective within three years of enrolling for the first time):